BalzPit/FPS-demo/README.md

 ----- fixes -----
-- !!!player model intercepting shots!!!
-- force applied to enemies when hit
 - residual movement when landing
 - crouch
 - weapon recoil effects
-- weapons damaging enemies when on sloped floors
+- weapons damaging enemies when lying on the ground

 ----- refactors/reworks -----